docnetwork/full-stack-challenge/README.md

 This challenge is an opportunity to show off your skills across the entire stack.
 You'll build a rudimentary search engine that falls back to Google Books.
 Your front end will take in queries and display results.
-Your back end receives those queries and either returns a cached result (for previously submitted queries) or makes a call to the Google Books API.
+Your back end receives those queries and either returns a stored result (for previously submitted queries) or makes a call to the Google Books API.

 ## Instructions